Frederick Gardner Cottrell: Career

 Cottrell's belief in public service and his love of the environment prompted him to join the U.S. Bureau of Mines in 1911.
 At that time, the Bureau of Mines was the primary U.S. Government agency conducting scientific research on mineral resources.
-Starting out by establishing an office in San Francisco, Cottrell served the Bureau in several capacities, including that of Director in Washington, D.C.
-Experimental work on helium production for use in balloons and dirigibles began in 1917 at the U.S. Bureau of Mines, with Cottrell playing a vital role in making helium production financially feasible during World War I. The cost of a cubic foot of helium at that time was $1,700, making it prohibitive for use in World War I. In 1920, Cottrell's search for an inexpensive process for recovering helium from oil well gases resulted in its commercial availability at a cost as low as 1-cent per cubic foot.
+Starting out by establishing an office in San Francisco, Cottrell served the bureau in several capacities, including that of director in Washington, D.C.
+Experimental work on helium production for use in balloons and dirigibles began in 1917 at the U.S. Bureau of Mines, with Cottrell playing a vital role in making helium production financially feasible during World War I. The cost of a cubic foot of helium at that time was $1,700, making it prohibitive for use in World War I. In 1920, Cottrell's search for an inexpensive process for recovering helium from oil well gases resulted in its commercial availability at a cost as low as 1 cent per cubic foot.

 In 1921, Cottrell left the Bureau of Mines to chair the Chemistry and Chemical Technology Division of the National Research Council.
-From 1922 to 1930, he was Director of the Fixed Nitrogen Research Laboratory at the U.S. Department of Agriculture.
+From 1922 to 1930, he was director of the Fixed Nitrogen Research Laboratory at the U.S. Department of Agriculture.
 During his tenure, the department developed a working catalyst for a Haber-type process.
 Cottrell was responsible for recommending what to do with the nitrogen plant erected by the government at Muscle Shoals on the Tennessee River during World War I. After the war, production had been converted from explosives to fertilizer manufacturing and Cottrell's recommendation that the government continue to operate it as an experimental facility was ultimately incorporated in the plans for the Tennessee Valley Authority.
 After resigning his position with the Department of Agriculture in 1930, he remained a consultant to the department for the next decade.

-As a science consultant, Dr. Cottrell was highly regarded in national and international circles, in industry and the academic community.
+As a science consultant, Cottrell was highly regarded in national and international circles, in industry and the academic community.
 He traveled widely, was acquainted with scientists in the U.S. and abroad, and was especially well known for his ability to identify and contribute to new ideas.
 Cottrell declined any role at Research Corporation as an officer or director, but remained active as an adviser for the rest of his life.
 Many of Research Corporation's early grants were made to scientists who Cottrell had identified as “movers and shakers” in their fields, among them Ernest O. Lawrence (the cyclotron), Isidor Rabi (nuclear magnetic resonance) and Robert Van de Graaff (the Van de Graaff generator).

 Another Cottrell “brainchild” was Research Associates Inc. which was organized January 1, 1935, with 10 employees and offices on the campus of American University in Washington D.C.
 Funded by “grants” from Research Corporation, Research Associates represented an effort by Cottrell to create another Research Corporation which would, in time, become self-supporting through returns for its services and products.
 Among its projects were Brackett headlights, detergents, heat wave roasting of Fullers earth, the Greger fuel cell and Royster stoves and deodorizers.